anony-dev-res/JDDC/README.md

 The repository includes the data collected by JDDC:

-data: the collected dynamic data of each codebase in a zip file.
+_data_: the collected dynamic data of each codebase in a zip file.

-testcasses: the functional test suites of the codebases.
+_testcases_: the functional test suites of the codebases.

-### How to run testcases
+## How to run testcases
 Shopizer and SpringPetclinic are ran in Pupeteer.
 To run, execute the following commands:
 ```
 npm i